G-Mully/ELK-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat.configuration & metricbeat.config file to the ansible container.
+- Copy the filebeat.configuration & metricbeat.config file to the ansible container in /etc/Ansible/roles directory

 - Update the configuration files to include correct IP addresses of the local IP addresses for the Elk Server @ 10.2.04:5601 and 10.2.0.4:9200.

 - Run the filebeat and metricbeat playbooks, and navigate to the proper URL of the ELK server GUI (Kibana http:// 138.91.189.232:5601/app/kibana#/home) to check that the installation worked as expected.